 - Compassionate Nonviolent Communication

-- Ongoing monthly support and coaching for months and year post-training
+- Ongoing monthly support and coaching post-training

 - Advanced Indra Alumni Networking system for post-training opportunities